7 Days Itinerary for Vietnam: Everything You Need to Know

 What to Order

-Spring Rolls (Nem Ran): Crispy fried spring rolls stuffed with veggies and served with a tangy dipping sauce.
-They make for the perfect appetizer to kick off your meal.
-Costs around 50,000 VND ($2.10 USD) for a plate of six.
+• Spring Rolls (Nem Ran) are crispy fried spring rolls stuffed with veggies and served with a tangy dipping sauce.
+They are the perfect appetizer to kick off your meal.
+A plate of six costs around 50,000 VND ($2.10 USD).

-Pho Chay: A hearty vegetarian broth filled with seasonal veggies, tofu, and fresh herbs.
+• Pho Chay: A hearty vegetarian broth filled with seasonal veggies, tofu, and fresh herbs.
 It’s refreshing yet satisfying—a bowl of comfort that warms the soul.
-Should set you back just 60,000 VND ($2.50 USD) for a delightful serving that won’t break the bank.

 Military History Museum: Dive into Vietnam's Military Saga

-After you've had your fill of pho, it’s time to step into the past at the Military History Museum, a must-visit for anyone keen on understanding Vietnam's tumultuous journey through wars and struggles for independence.
-Located at 28A Dien Bien Phu Street in Hanoi, this museum is a treasure trove of artifacts and narratives that will leave you both educated and intrigued.
-It’s free of charge.
+After you've had your fill of pho, it’s time to step into the past at the Military History Museum.
+This museum is a must-visit for anyone keen on understanding Vietnam's tumultuous journey through wars and struggles for independence.

 What to Explore at the Museum

-This museum isn’t just a bunch of dusty old relics; it’s an immersive experience packed with over 150,000 artifacts that chronicle Vietnam’s military history from ancient times to modern conflicts.
+This museum isn’t just a bunch of dusty old relics; it’s an immersive experience packed with over 150,000 artefacts that chronicle Vietnam’s military history from ancient times to modern conflicts.

-Outdoor Displays: Make sure to check out the outdoor area, which is filled with actual military hardware.
-We’re talking tanks, aircraft, and artillery—like the iconic MiG-21 fighter jet and the infamous T-54B tank that stormed through the gates of the Presidential Palace in Saigon on April 30, 1975, signaling the end of the Vietnam War.
+• Outdoor Displays: Check out the outdoor area, which is filled with military hardware.
+We’re talking tanks, aircraft, and artillery—like the iconic Mig-21 fighter jet and the infamous T-54B tank that stormed through the gates of the Presidential Palace in Saigon on April 30, 1975, signalling the end of the Vietnam War.

 Notable Attractions:

-The Flag Tower of Hanoi: You can't miss this 33-meter tall structure, a stunning piece of history that dates back to 1812.
+• The Flag Tower of Hanoi: This 33-meter-tall structure is a stunning piece of history dating back to 1812.

 Dinner at Tung’s Kitchen

-After a day filled with exploration and local flavors, it’s time to treat your taste buds to a delightful dinner at Tung’s Kitchen.
-Known for its cozy vibe and mouthwatering dishes, this spot is perfect for satisfying your hunger while continuing your culinary adventure in Hanoi.
+After a day filled with exploration and local flavours, it’s time to treat your taste buds to a delightful dinner at Tung’s Kitchen.
+Known for its cosy vibe and mouthwatering dishes, this spot is perfect for satisfying your hunger while continuing your culinary adventure in Hanoi.

-Reputation: This restaurant has garnered praise for its friendly service and consistently delicious dishes.
-Locals and tourists alike rave about the flavors and the generous portions.
+• Reputation: This restaurant has garnered praise for its friendly service and consistently delicious dishes.
+Locals and tourists alike rave about the flavours and the generous portions.

 Transportation Details

-Cost: Expect to shell out around 30,000 VND ($1.25 USD) for the ride.
+• Cost: Expect to shell out around 30,000 VND (USD 1.25) for the ride.
 Not too shabby for a culinary journey!

 Must-Try Dishes

-Banh Mi Chay: This delightful vegetarian sandwich comes loaded with fresh veggies, herbs, and a delectable clear broth soup — all for 40,000 VND ($1.75 USD).
+• Banh Mi Chay: This delightful vegetarian sandwich is loaded with fresh veggies, herbs, and a clear broth soup—all for 40,000 VND (1.75 USD).

-Vegetarian Pho: If you’re in the mood for some noodle soup, this version is packed with fragrant broth and a medley of veggies.
-Costs approximately 60,000 VND ($2.60 USD).
+• Vegetarian Pho: If you’re in the mood for some noodle soup, this version is packed with fragrant broth and a medley of veggies.
+Costs approximately 60,000 VND (USD 2.60).

-Spring Rolls: Don’t skip these crispy delights!
-Stuffed with fresh veggies and served with a tangy dipping sauce — roughly 30,000 VND ($1.30 USD).
+• Spring Rolls: Don’t skip these crispy delights!
+They're stuffed with fresh veggies and served with a tangy dipping sauce—roughly 30,000 VND ($1.30 USD).

 Post-Dinner Stroll